TritonDataCenter/rfd/rfd/0055/README.md

 same generation number (1).
 We add an entry for `/tmp/foo` into that namespace's mount list.

+#### Locking

+Given the description above, it is clear that all of the namespaces sharing the same view of a mount must be updated together.
+The `ns_lock` is used to manage this.

+During a lookup, the code must take a read lock on `ns_lock`.
+This should normally not cause any performance impact, since we can have many readers with no contention.

+During a mount operation, the code must first take a write lock on all of the namespaces which will be updated.
+Once that is done, the mount can actually occur, then all of the namespaces can be updated, and finally the write lock can be dropped on all of the namespaces.
+A mount operation which is only changing the `nsm_flags` on a mount entry must take the write lock.

+A write lock must also be take when a child namespace is being created or destroyed, since the `ns_children` member is being updated.

 ### mdb support

 XXX TBD ::fsinfo, etc.